-- 1. We heard the reports of the Executive Office, ONE Magazine, and Building Services; Welch College; Randall House Publications; International Missions; Women Nationally Active for Christ; North American Ministries; Board of Retirement and Insurance; Free Will Baptist Foundation; Historical Commission; Music Commission; Media Commission; Commission for Theological Integrity; and Budget Committee.
-We recommend their reports be received and budgets adopted. - 2.
-We recommend rescheduling the 2021 convention in Birmingham, Alabama, to July 17-20, 2022.
+1. We heard the reports of the Executive Office, ONE Magazine, and Building Services; Free Will Baptist Foundation; North American Ministries; Board of Retirement; Women Nationally Active for Christ; Welch College; Randall House Publications; International Missions; Commission for Theological Integrity; Historical Commission; Music Commission; Media Commission; and Budget Committee.
+We recommend their reports be received and budgets adopted.

+2. We recommend the July 18-21, 2021, convention meet in Memphis, Tennessee.